js333031/yolov8-streamlit-detection-tracking/README.md

-# <span style="color:deepskyblue"> Real-time Object Detection and Tracking with YOLOv8 & Streamlit </span>
+# <span style="color:deepskyblue"> Real-time Object Detection and Tracking with YOLOv8, YOLOv11 & Streamlit </span>

-This repository is an extensive open-source project showcasing the seamless integration of **object detection and tracking** using **YOLOv8** (object detection algorithm), along with **Streamlit** (a popular Python web application framework for creating interactive web apps).
+This repository is an extensive open-source project showcasing the seamless integration of **object detection and tracking** using **YOLOv8, YOLOv11** (object detection algorithm), along with **Streamlit** (a popular Python web application framework for creating interactive web apps) and **OpenVINO**.
 The project offers a user-friendly and customizable interface designed to detect and track objects in real-time video streams from sources such as RTSP, UDP, and YouTube URLs, as well as static videos and images.

 ## <span style="color:deepskyblue">Explore Implementation Details on Medium (3 parts blog series) </span>